iTwin/itwinjs-core/docs/learning/backend/Workspace.md

     - `WorkspaceDb`
       - `WorkspaceResource`

-Each `WorkspaceContainer` may hold many `WorkspaceDb`s, though it is common for `WorkspaceContainer`s to hold a single `WorkspaceDb`.
+Each `WorkspaceContainer` may hold many `WorkspaceDb`s, though it is common for `WorkspaceContainer`s to hold (versions of) a single `WorkspaceDb`.
 There is no limit on the number of `WorkspaceDbs` within a `WorkspaceContainer` or accessed during a session, nor is there a limit on the number of resources held within a `WorkspaceDb`.

 However, when deciding how to organize workspace data, keep in mind:

 - Access rights are per-`WorkspaceContainer`.
 That is, if a user has permission to access a `WorkspaceContainer`, they will have access to all `WorkspaceDb`s within it.
-- For offline access, `WorkspaceDb`s are saved as files on local computers, and must be downloaded before going offline and then re-downloaded whenever they are updated.
+- For offline access, `WorkspaceDb`s are saved as files on local computers, and must be downloaded before going offline and then updated whenever new versions are created.
 Large downloads can be time consuming, so breaking large sets of resources into multiple `WorkspaceDb`s can be helpful.
-- `WorkspaceContainers` and `WorkspaceDb`s may be versioned.
+- `WorkspaceDb`s are versioned.
 There is no versioning of individual resources within a `WorkspaceDb`.

 ### WorkspaceContainer.Name and WorkspaceContainer.Id

 Every `WorkspaceContainer` has a unique identifier called a [WorkspaceContainer.Id]($backend). `WorkspaceContainer.Id`s may be GUIDs or any other identifier scheme that guarantees uniqueness.
 When the WorkspaceContainer is stored in the cloud, the `WorkspaceContainer.Id` identifies the name  con Since `WorkspaceContainer.Id`s can therefore be long and hard to recognize, `WorkspaceContainer`s can also be identified with a shorter, human recognizable `WorkspaceContainer.Name`.
 This not only provides an easier to recognize and understand scheme for interacting with `WorkspaceContainer`s, but also provides a level of indirection that can be useful for substituting different `WorkspaceContainer`s for the same `WorkspaceContainer.Name` at runtime, for example for versioning.

 #### Workspace related SettingsSchemas

+The Workspace subsystem used 3 Setting values:

+1. `cloud/accounts`
+2. `cloud/containers`
+3. `workspace/databases`

+defined by the following `SettingSchema`s:

 ```ts
     "cloud/accounts": {